How does the popularity of motorsport hold fast in New York?

 Before having reached its current state and boasting an impressive collection of racetracks, motorsport in New York has long had a rich and storied history that traces back to its early beginnings.
 The state witnessed the birth of iconic races and the establishment of renowned venues that solidified its place in the motorsport landscape.
 One significant milestone was the establishment of the Watkins Glen International, a legendary road course that has hosted numerous prestigious events since its inception in 1948.
 The track's challenging layout and scenic backdrop attracted top-tier racing series, including Formula One, contributing to the growth of motorsport in the state.

 Over the years, New York became synonymous with motorsport excellence.
 The region hosted renowned events like the Indianapolis 500, attracting top drivers and captivating spectators.
-The strong connection between motorsport and New York is also evident in the creation of local racing leagues, such as the Super DIRTcar Series and NASCAR's races at the Watkins Glen International and the former North Wilkesboro Speedway.
+The strong connection between motorsport and New York is also evident in the creation of local racing leagues, such as the Super DIRTcar Series and NASCAR's races at the Watkins Glen International.

 Factors Driving Popularity